Management strategies for hydropower plants a simple dynamic programming approach: Managing a run of river power plant - comparison to optimal switching

 Figure \ref{fig:closerinspection2019b} examines the point $t=325$ where both strategies optimally refrain from turning production on despite going into the profitable region, $F=Q>F_{min}$.
-The forecast is sufficiently long for the DPP model to detect the decrease in flow comping up and avoid turning production on.
+The forecast is sufficiently long for the DPP model to detect the upcoming decrease in flow and avoid turning production on.
 The reason for the OSP model to refrain from switching mode is different; it projects a flow \textit{above} the critical level $Q_{min}$ for a sufficiently long time for a change in production(back and forth) to be profitable but anticipates deviations from this forecast and therefore requires more margins before taking action.
-With a slightly shorter forecast of 4 days, the projected flow is sufficiently above the critical level for the DPP strategy to sub-optimally turn production on at $t=325$ (and then off again at $t=333$) while the OSP strategy with its built in stochastic features remains unchanged and optimal even with this shorter forecast.
+With a slightly shorter forecast of 4 days, the projected flow is sufficiently above the critical level for the DPP strategy to sub-optimally turn production on at $t=325$ (and then off again at $t=333$) while the OSP strategy with its built-in stochastic features remains unchanged and optimal even with this shorter forecast.

 \begin{remark} Note that the flow model of \cite{OOL22}, building on stochastic differential equations, is more complicated than the deterministic approach used in this paper.
-However, it is a simple task to adapt that model to meet our requirements: simply set $\sigma=0$ in equation (3.1) of \cite{OOL22}.
-This alternative is deterministic and can be used as outlined above.
-When combining that flow model with the DPP-approach suggested in this paper some minor differences can be observed in the results, but the general observations made in Section \ref{sec:oldsetup} remain valid.
-This indicates that the simple flow model \eqref{eq:flowmodel_new} is sufficiently rich to tackle the problem at hand.
+However, it is a simple task to adapt that flow model to meet the requirements of the deterministic approach presented in the current paper: simply set $\sigma=0$ in equation (3.1) of \cite{OOL22}.
+This gives a deterministic flow model that can be used as outlined above.
+When combining that flow model with the deterministic DPP-approach suggested in this paper some minor differences can be observed in the results, but the general qualitative observations made in Section \ref{sec:oldsetup} remain valid.
+This indicates that the simple flow model \eqref{eq:flowmodel_new} presented in Section \ref{sec:river-model} is sufficiently rich to tackle the problem at hand.
 This stays true also when decreasing or increasing the half-life $T_{1/2}$ in \eqref{eq:flowmodel_new}.
-In particular, performing the calculations of Section \ref{sec:results} for $T_{1/2} = 5$ and $T_{1/2} = 20$ gives an average of $97.2$ \% and $97.5$ \% of the theoretical maximum, respectively, for the years 2015-2022. \end{remark}
+In particular, performing the calculations of Section \ref{sec:results} for $T_{1/2} = 5$ and $T_{1/2} = 20$ gives an average of $97.2$ \% and $97.7$ \% of the theoretical maximum, respectively, for the years 2015-2022. \end{remark}